michaelboth/EventAnalyzer/README.md

 > cd c:\pthreads4w
 > nmake VC VC-debug VC-static VC-static-debug install DESTROOT=.\install
 ```

+## Downloading Unikorn
+In the 'Releases' section (right panel), click on 'Latest' to get the latest release.
+You can download the source code or one of the pre-built packages, which contains the pre-compiled visualizer (a nice convenience):
+- Linux package: built on Ubuntu 18.04
+- Mac OSX package: built on OSX 11.6 (Big Sur), using xCode 13.1
+- Windows package: built on Windows 10

 ## Instrumenting Your Application with Events
 The following is the 'hello' example.
 All of the event recording source code is compiled out if ```INSTRUMENT_APP``` is not defined when compiling.